silvansuter/BombChickenGame/README.md

 Written in Java, using Java Swing for the GUI and Java Sound API for the sound handling.

+## Planned Features

+- Images and Animations for Bombs and Chickens

 ## Licensing

 This project is licensed under the MIT License.
 This allows others to use, modify, and distribute this software without restriction.